alf45tar/PedalinoMini/README.md

 In order to know your device name and/or the IP address press for at least half a second the BOOT button and check the display.

 As alternative method you can use the IP address.
-If you are using the AP mode the IP address is 192.168.1.4 and the connection address is http://192.168.1.4 for everyone.
+If you are using the AP mode the IP address is always 192.168.1.4 and the connection address is http://192.168.1.4 for everyone.

 The default username and password to connect to web user interface are _admin_ as username and your _device-name_ in __uppercase__ as password.
 For example I am using _admin_ as username and _8E2DE6B4_ as password.